Mosquito photo guidance

 TIP: Don't squash the mosquito!
 For the best chance of successful identification, the mosquito should be in good condition (whether alive or dead).
 See below for key features that we need to see to identify your mosquito.

-Some mosquito species have stripes on their legs, while others have no stripes at all.
+Legs: Some mosquito species have stripes on their legs, while others have no stripes.
 The presence and pattern of stripes can help to identify the species of mosquito.

 It's not always possible to get good mosquito photos!
 If you're struggling or unable to take a photo, you can send us the mosquito instead.
 Fill out the reporting form and contact us for more details.